D0NC0DE/trekka/CONTRIBUTING.md

 We use **Conventional Commits with emoji prefixes** to keep history clean, readable, and fun — reflecting Trekka’s gamified spirit.

+Use `🚢 ship:` when a feature has completed rollout and is officially delivered to users.

 ### Examples
 ```bash
 🌍 feat: add map clustering for nearby quests